-Multiple different aspects of the Virginia 2020 Presidential election results were analyzed to uncover numerous significant irregularities and inconsistencies that warrant additional investigation; The published official results have clear numerical errors and inconsistencies; The Election Fingerprints at the Per County Congressional District level do not match the expected fingerprint of a free and fair election; There does not appear to be any mathematical way for the official Per-Precinct and Per-County reported data to be reconciled.
+Multiple different aspects of the Virginia 2020 Presidential election results were analyzed to uncover numerous significant irregularities and inconsistencies that warrant additional investigation; The published official results have clear numerical errors and inconsistencies; There is clear evidence of retroactive manipulation and deletion of public archived records; The Election Fingerprints at the Per County Congressional District level do not match the expected fingerprint of a free and fair election; There does not appear to be any mathematical way for the official Per-Precinct and Per-County reported data to be reconciled.
 All analysis was performed on officially released election results from the Virginia Department of Elections.